Whitechapel London Is It Safe?

 1.)
 Chomp on delicious food at Tayyabs

 Tayyabs was founded some 40 years ago in the very area it still occupies.
 Creating some of the finest Punjabi cuisine this restaurant is a haven for food enthusiasts from far and wide.
 Tayyabs food is also reasonably priced with a main meal costing around £6 to £9.
 This, alongside its delicious cuisine makes Tayyabs a very popular destination for Londoners, particularly on the weekends!

-One of their signature (and moorish) dishes is the Dhal Gosht, made with the finest lentils, lamb, chilli, garlic and masala.
+One of their signature (and Moorish) dishes is the Dhal Gosht, made with the finest lentils, lamb, chili, garlic, and masala.
 Yum!